samieruashovo/seat_finder/README.md

 # seat_finder

-This project is being developed by Team The Expandables
+This project is being developed by Team The Expendables